Code-Institute-Submissions/OllieMedley-Beta-Supplies/README.md

 ## Deployment
 To write the code I used Brackets.IO

-All of the written code was pushed to the master branch of githum repository.
+All of the written code was pushed to the master branch of github repository.

 I selected the master branch as a source file in the settings menu.

 Once selected, this publishes the project to GitHub Pages and displays the site URL.

 There aren't any differences between the deployed version and the source.

 The code can be run locally through clone or download.

 You can do this by opening the repository, clicking on the 'Code' button, and selecting either 'clone or download'.

-The site is published at https://olliemedley.github.io/ms1.2/
+### The site is published at https://olliemedley.github.io/ms1.2/

 ## Credits